dywisor/roverlay/doc/rst/usage.rst

    src_uri   = http://localhost/R-packages

-This will use all packages from */var/local/R-packages* and assumes that they're available via *http://localhost/R-packages*.
+This will use all packages from */var/local/R-packages* and assumes that they are available via *http://localhost/R-packages*.

 A local directory will never be modified.

 ..
 Important::

-   Using this repo type is **not recommended for production usage** because the *SRC_URI* variable in created ebuilds will be invalid unless you've downloaded all packages from the same remote in which case you should consider using one of the **websync** repo types, websync_repo_ and websync_pkglist_.
+   Using this repo type is **not recommended for production usage** because the *SRC_URI* variable in created ebuilds will be invalid unless you have downloaded all packages from the same remote in which case you should consider using one of the **websync** repo types, websync_repo_ and websync_pkglist_.

 ==================